Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Experimental design

 The ZTF alert cutouts in this dataset utilize a significantly different arrangement than those in the pre-training datasets.
 Both ImageNet and Galaxy Zoo have three-channel red-green-blue images while the three channels of the ZTF alert cutouts represent the science, reference and difference images (see right side of Figure~\ref{fig:diagram}).
-The cross-channel correlations between these two image schema are dramatically different, introducing a distribution shift between the pre-training and the fine-tuning data.
+The red-green-blue images naturally stack into a color composite image where the relative pixel values of a given region across channels conveys additional astrophysical information, e.g. bluer parts of a galaxy tend to be populated with young, massive, hot stars and thus are associated with recent star formation.
+Alert cutouts produced by image differencing do not share this property; instead, the difference image (third channel) is a linear combination of the science and reference images (first and second channels).
+Instead of color information, this schema offers information on the quality of the subtraction and the morphology of the source's PSF.
+Thus, the cross-channel correlations between these two image schema are dramatically different.
+This introduces a distribution shift between the pre-training and the fine-tuning data.
 In order to probe the consequence of this difference, we introduce an additional fine-tuning dataset consisting of DESI Legacy Survey data release 10 (DR10) $grz$ color images at the same field-of-view (63"$\times$63") and pixel-scale (1" per pixel) as the ZTF alert cutouts.\footnote{This is not the native pixel-scale of Legacy Survey images, however, we bin the images to this pixel-scale to match that of the ZTF alert cutouts.} Thus, this Legacy Survey dataset contains the same environmental contextual information critical for transient candidate vetting while minimizing the distribution shift between pre-training and fine-tuning.
 Legacy Survey also provides greater depth and introduces color information, both of which are absent in the ZTF alert cutouts.
 A significant subset of alerts ($\sim$22\%) are omitted from this fine-tuning dataset because there is no Legacy Survey DR10 coverage at their position.
 The omitted alerts predominantly occur at low galactic latitudes, so certain phenomena, like cataclysmic variables, are disproportionately removed relative to others.
 Thus, an absolute comparison of model performance metrics between the two fine-tuning datasets is flawed but comparing the relative performance differences between pre-training regimens can aid with better understanding the distribution shift between the ZTF alert cutouts and the pre-training datasets.

 We also assess the data efficiency of each model configuration by repeating experiments for four settings of training set size.
 We create smaller versions of the train split by randomly selecting 5, 10, and 50\% of alerts to preserve while removing all others.
 The models trained on the smaller datasets still use the full validation and test splits to ensure performance metrics are representative of the model's true performance.